MyCryptoHQ/support.mycrypto.com/src/content/security/call-to-action-help-us-with-phishers-please.md

-**These phucks will not stop until they stop getting money or get caught.** We don't have the time or manpower to do it all.
+**These phishers will not stop until they stop getting money or get caught.** We don't have the time or manpower to do it all.
 There are so many things to do and watch and document.
 We thank you for your help.

 ### 1. Educate when you see a message

-- If you see a link to one of these sites or a fake Token Sale address, comment on it in #general or on Twitter or on Reddit or wherever.
+- If you see a link to one of these sites or a fake Token Sale address, comment on it on Twitter or on Reddit or wherever.
 Warn people QUICKLY & LOUDLY.

 > "There are scammers that are DMing, posting links, posting comments, and trying to get you to navigate to fake URLs.
 DO NOT CLICK IT!"
 (Yes.
 People still don't know this.
 I don't know where they are, obviously not here on reddit).